Javakheti National Park

 The highest point of Javakheti is Mount Great Abuli, with a height of 3,300 meters above sea level.
 Javakheti upland is considered to be the coldest places among settlements, characterized by the dry continental climate, while the average annual temperature is quite low.

 The Visitor Center project was successfully implemented by the Georgian National Museum (GNM) and officially opened at the Javakheti National Park on July 30, 2015.
 It is an educational center, that aims to inform the visitors about the uniqueness of the nature and raises awareness towards the ecological responsibility.

-While visiting Javakheti region you can see following historic monuments:
+While visiting Javakheti region you can see following historic-cultural monuments:

 Akhalkalaki Local Museum– Many ancient calendars that are made of bronze are stored in the museum

-Akhalkalaki fortress remains (11th .) – is located near Akhalkalaki.
+Akhalkalaki fortress remains (11th .) – located near Akhalkalaki town.

 Medieval Castle of Khertvisi – 25 km away from Akhalkalaki.

 Shaori Cyclopean Fortress - a former settlement and fortress in Akhalkalaki municipality, near the village of Parvana.